NVIDIA/spark-rapids/udf-compiler/README.md

 ----------

 The UDF compiler is included in the rapids-4-spark jar that is produced by the `dist` maven project.
-Set up your cluster to run the RAPIDS Accelerator for Apache Spark and set the spark config `spark.sql.extensions` to include `com.nvidia.spark.udf.Plugin`.
+Set up your cluster to run the RAPIDS Accelerator for Apache Spark and this udf plugin will be automatically injected to spark extensions when `com.nvidia.spark.SQLPlugin` is set.

 The plugin is still disabled by default and you will need to set `spark.rapids.sql.udfCompiler.enabled` to `true` to enable it.